The-Duchess/CAT-Scheduler/README.md

 The Apache Version 2 License requires files, and the repository, to be labeled as such.

-The Following Boilerplate is provided for you and MUST be placed on the header of all source in the correct comment style for your langauge. the below example is done in ruby.
+The Following Boilerplate is provided for you and MUST be placed on the header of all source in the correct comment style for your language. the below example is done in ruby.

 ```ruby